-Synchronous telehealth-Synchronous telehealth means care delivery that occurs in real time between a patient at an originating site and a health care provider at a distant site, connected by video technology.
-It may include the use of peripherals, meaning medical cameras and equipment to allow specialized examination.
+Synchronous telehealth-Synchronous telehealth means care delivery that occurs in real time between an individual at an originating site and a health care provider at a distant site, connected by video technology.
+It may include the use of “peripherals”, meaning medical cameras and equipment to allow specialized examination.

-Asynchronous telehealth (also called store-and-forward) Electronic medical information, imaging, or communication that is transferred, recorded, or otherwise stored to be reviewed at a distant site at a later time by a health care provider or health care facility without the patient present in real time.
+Asynchronous telehealth (also called store-and-forward) – Electronic medical information, imaging, or communication that is transferred, recorded, or otherwise stored to be reviewed at a distant site at a later time by a health care provider or health care facility without the individual present in real time.

 Types of asynchronous telehealth include:

 Direct Supervision- Direct supervision means the supervising provider must be present in the office suite and immediately available to provide assistance or direction to the professional in training.

 Distant site – A site at which a health care provider or health care facility is located while providing medical services by means of telehealth.

 Originating site - A site at which a individual is located at the time health services are provided to the individual by means of telehealth.